canonical/ubuntu-pro-docs/how-to-guides.rst

    Enable Livepatch <pro-client/enable_livepatch.rst>
    Enable real-time kernel <pro-client/enable_realtime_kernel.rst>

-If you disable a service and also want to remove all the associated files, refer to our :ref:`disable and purge` guide.
+If you disable a service and also want to remove all the associated files, refer to our :ref:`disable and purge <disable_and_purge>` guide.

 .. toctree::
    :maxdepth: 1